Prettyhtml/prettyhtml/README.md

 * Enforce consistent output of your HTML.

 ### Limitations
 No guarantee of a print width.
-Nodes are collapsed based on existing attribute indentation when your element has more than 2 attributes and at least one attribute is on a newline.
+Nodes are collapsed based on existing attribute indentation. e.g when your element has more than 2 attributes and at least one attribute is on a newline all attributes are intended on newlines.

 ## Example